Wilma Alanoca: Professional career

 Alanoca began her career in media in 2004, while still a university student, appearing on the Continental Radio program Compartiendo la tarde (Sharing the Afternoon).
 She then worked for a time at Radio Fides, on the program Radio en Vivo con el periodista Andrés Rojas before reading news on the Unitepc channel, and later on Paceñísima de Televisión (Canal 33).
 She was also on the state channel Bolivia TV with a small business program called Pymes y Mypes.
 Alanoca worked as a radio broadcaster on Radio Integración in El Alto, with her program Dos horas con Wilma (Two Hours with Wilma), as well as on El Alto's regional Canal 24 with the program Wilma y Usted (Wilma and You).
 She also became the communications director of the COTEL company, although only for a short time.

 Red ATB (2011–2014)

 In 2011, Alanoca joined Red ATB, where she initially covered the news from El Alto, and then as a news anchor.
-She worked at this media outlet until 2014.
+She worked at the television channel until 2014.